Shubham0202/book_store/README.md

 2. **Import the Database**:

-   - Create a MySQL database and import the `database.sql`.
+   - Create a MySQL database and import the `bookstore.sql`.

 3. **Configure Database Connection**: